valsamovich/java/README.md

 ###Generics

-**Generics enable** types(classes and interfaces) to be parameters when defining classes, interfaces and methods.
-Much like *formal parameters* used in method declarations, type parameter provide a vway to re-use the same code with different inputs.
+Java **Generics** methods and specific classes enable programmers to specify, with a single parameter, a set of related methods or, with a single class declaration, a set of related types, respectively.
 Code that uses generics has many benefits:

 - Stronger type checks at compile time
 - Elimination of casts